Ashfaqur4988/react-ecommerce/README.md

 final testing of the app after integrating the cloud db(check backend readme)

-now we need to replace the http://localhost:8080 with a simple slash, our routes will start from
+now we need to replace the http://localhost:8080 with a simple slash, our routes will start from the deployed route change the return url in the checkoutForm of stripe, removed the local host part

+do the build again and then put it in the backend part

 recover password, NODEMAILER:
 after testing the api